solderneer/solderneer/site/src/content/notes/web2-is-for-self-expression-not-thought.md

 ---
-title: "web2 is built for self-expression not thought"
+title: web2 is built for self-expression not thought
-emoji: "🙊"
+emoji: 🙊
 pubDate: 13-Nov-2022
 updatedDate: 15-Nov-2022
-tags: ["topic/technology"]
+tags:
+  - topic/technology
 ---

 [[the-web-is-a-stream]].
 A nice piece of visual imagery from this analogy is that of standing in the middle of a river.
 The current simply rushes past, giving one just enough time to consider a thought, before replacing it with the next.